Nursing Continuing Education (CE) Requirements by State

 Enrollment: Nationwide, excluding CT, ND, NY and RI.
 Certain programs have additional state restrictions.
 Check with Walden for details.

-Fun Ways to Complete Your CEUs
+Fun Ways to Complete Nursing CEUs

 Large hospitals and unions know that it is in their best interests to make sure their nurses are up-to-date on the latest therapies and technologies.
 Therefore, your employer may pay to send you to conferences and training sessions that can help fulfill your CEU requirements.
 Check with your employer to see if these benefits are offered.